 There are also infrastructure needs that are necessary to better support and ensure the comfort of visitors and Market workers.
 Outreach found consistently that more seating was important for differently abled visitors, and for those seeking a place to linger, rest, or eat.
-Another concern was a lack of and limited access to restrooms, particularly for Market employees, buskers, and others during extended hours.
+Another concern was a lack of and limited access to restrooms, particularly for employees of Market businesses, buskers, and others during extended hours.